 |3.1||Critically analyze published reports of oral research and apply this information to the practice of dental hygiene.|

 |3.2||Evaluate the safety and efficacy of oral health products and practice.|

-The dental hygiene graduate must be able to collect, analyze and record data on the general, the oral and psycho-social health status of patients using methods consistent with medical, legal and ethical principles.
+The dental hygiene graduate must be able to collect, analyze and record data on the general, oral, and psycho-social health status of patients using methods consistent with medical, legal, and ethical principles.

 |4.1||Assess patient concerns, goals, and values to direct patient care.|